Discovering High-$z$ BL Lacs Using Swift/UVOT and SARA Observations with the Dropout Technique: Discussion

 \subsection{Blazar Sequence}

-A unified blazar model, blazar sequence, is proposed by \cite{fossati1998unifying} to explain the population of blazars.
+A unified blazar model named blazar sequence is proposed by \cite{fossati1998unifying} to explain the population of blazars.
 Blazars are separated into two groups, BL Lac and FSRQ, by their spectral properties: the synchrotron peak frequency at rest frame ($\nu^{\mathrm{sy}}_{\mathrm{pk,\ rest}}$) versus synchrotron peak luminosity ($L_{\mathrm{pk}}^{\mathrm{sy}}$), Compton dominance (CD), and gamma-ray index ($\Gamma_{\gamma}$).
 Compton dominance is the ratio between the inverse-Compton luminosity ($L_{\mathrm{pk}}^{\mathrm{IC}}$) to $L_{\mathrm{pk}}^{\mathrm{sy}}$.
 The blazar sequence predicts that $\nu^{\mathrm{sy}}_{\mathrm{pk,\ rest}}$ is anti-correlated with $L_{\mathrm{pk}}^{\mathrm{sy}}$, Compton dominance, and $\Gamma_{\gamma}$.
-BL Lacs dominates areas with higher $\nu^{\mathrm{sy}}_{\mathrm{pk,\ rest}}$, lower $L_{\mathrm{pk}}^{\mathrm{sy}}$, Compton dominance, and gamma-ray index.
+BL Lacs dominate areas with higher $\nu^{\mathrm{sy}}_{\mathrm{pk,\ rest}}$, lower $L_{\mathrm{pk}}^{\mathrm{sy}}$, Compton dominance, and gamma-ray index.
 The FSRQ population shows the opposite relation: they have lower $\nu^{\mathrm{sy}}_{\mathrm{pk,\ rest}}$, higher $L_{\mathrm{pk}}^{\mathrm{sy}}$, Compton dominance, and gamma-ray index.
 Figure \ref{fig:sequence_syn_lumi}, \ref{fig:sequence_cd}, and \ref{fig:sequence_index} show how the anti-correlation of the spectral properties divides blazars into two population groups.
 However, the blazar sequence can be caused by some selection effects \citep{giommi2012simplified}.
 Figure \ref{fig:sequence_syn_lumi} shows a disagreement with the current blazar sequence model.
-The luminous high-$z$ BL Lacs are found by the Photo-z campaign.
+The luminous high-$z$ BL Lacs are found by the photo-$z$ campaign.
 Therefore, our high-$z$ BL Lacs are essential to study the blazar population from an unbiased perspective.

-Most of the spectral properties are calculated using the 4LAC catalog.
-We also utilized two additional methods if the 4LAC catalog does not have the spectral values needed for the calculation.
-We use the SDSS Sky Explorer \footnote{https://tools.ssdc.asi.it/} to plot the SED and fit the synchrotron and inverse-Compton peak.
+We calculate the spectral properties ($\nu^{\mathrm{sy}}_{\mathrm{pk,\ rest}}$, $L_{\mathrm{pk}}^{\mathrm{sy}}$, CD, $L_{\mathrm{pk}}^{\mathrm{IC}}$) using the 4LAC catalog data.
+For some high-$z$ sources lacking the synchrotron peak frequency and flux in the 4LAC catalog, we use the {\it SDSS} Sky Explorer to plot the SED and fit the synchrotron and inverse-Compton peak.
 In addition, we also calculate the inverse-Compton peak for power-law-like spectra \citep{lea_blazar_compton} using:

 The break energy $E_b$ is found by the $E_b-\Gamma$ relationship in \cite{ajello_ep_index}.
 The K is normalized to the flux integrated from 1 to 100 GeV in the 4FGL catalog.